kangwei-ma/Blog-for-Head-First-Java/chapter 1.md

   class and method must be defined within a pair of curly braces {}

 java is oop, most stuff in java are objects;
-a program only need one main;
+a program only need one main